Finding a Top Financial Advisor Firm in Tulsa, Oklahoma

 Warburton Capital Management's investment methodology, which it describes as a "buy, hold and rebalance, passive methodology," is based on academic research.
 The firm does not believe in timing the market or what it describes as "clever stock selection," instead relying on asset allocation.
 Warburton believes that asset allocation is the primary driver of portfolio performance and that, in general, the markets are efficient and assets are fairly priced.
 Warburton relies on diversification to minimize risk.

 As indicated by its extensive wealth management process, Warburton will create personal investment policies for each of its clients and, subsequently, a portfolio based on that policy.
 However, the firm generally uses one of its core models of investment assets for clients, as it says most clients fall within those parameters.
 The firm's core models feature varying allocations of mutual funds, which hold stocks, bonds, cash and real estate investment trusts.

 SMS Financial & Investment Management

 Out of the firms on this list that require a set account minimum, SMS Financial & Investment Management's is the lowest.
 You'll need just $20,000 to become a client of this firm, which serves individuals and high-net-worth individuals, families, businesses and institutional clients.
-The firm’s team includes one certified financial planner (CFP), one certified public accountant (CPA) and one chartered financial consultant (ChFC).
+The firm’s three-advisor team includes one certified financial planner (CFP), two certified public accountants (CPAs) and one chartered financial consultant (ChFC).

 SMS Financial & Investment Management is a fee-based firm.
 It charges its clients a commission for each trade it makes for their portfolios, which is a relatively uncommon fee to charge for advisory services.
 In addition, the firm's advisors sell insurance and securities products and may earn a commission for sales.
 Though this may present a potential conflict of interest, the firm is a fiduciary, so its advisors are bound to put their clients' best interests before their own.